MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-485-Conditions-Participation-Specialized-Providers/subpart-J-Conditions-Participation-Community-Mental-Health-Centers-CMHCs/section-485.918.md

 (4) Meet the content of certification and plan of treatment requirements as described in § 424.24(e) of this chapter.

+(g) *Standard: Intensive outpatient services.* A CMHC providing intensive outpatient services must—

+(1) Provide services as defined in § 410.2 of this chapter.

+(2) Provide the services and meet the requirements specified in § 410.44 of this chapter.

+(3) Meet the requirements for coverage as described in § 410.111 of this chapter.

+(4) Meet the content of certification and plan of treatment requirements as described in § 424.24(d) of this chapter.

-(g) *Standard: Compliance with Federal, State, and local laws and regulations related to the health and safety of clients.* The CMHC and its staff must operate and furnish services in compliance with all applicable Federal, State, and local laws and regulations related to the health and safety of clients.
+(h) *Standard: Compliance with Federal, State, and local laws and regulations related to the health and safety of clients.* The CMHC and its staff must operate and furnish services in compliance with all applicable Federal, State, and local laws and regulations related to the health and safety of clients.
 If State or local law provides for licensing of CMHCs, the CMHC must be licensed.
 The CMHC staff must follow the CMHC's policies and procedures.

+[78 FR 64630, Oct.
+29, 2013, as amended at 88 FR 82183, Nov.
+22, 2023]